Palermo (film)

-Palermo is a 1937 Argentine comedy film directed by Arturo S. Mom and starring Nedda Francy, José Gola and Orestes Caviglia.
+Palermo is a 1937 Argentine comedy film of the Golden Age of Argentine cinema directed by Arturo S. Mom and starring Nedda Francy, José Gola and Orestes Caviglia.
 The film's title refers to the Palermo neighborhood of Buenos Aires.
 The story was written by Guillermo Salazar Altamira, a sports journalist.

 Synopsis

 A petty criminal attempts to fleece a wealthy horse racing fan with the help of a beautiful woman who turns out to be an undercover member of the police.